-Cisgender – describes someone who feels comfortable with the gender identity and gender expression expectations assigned to them based on their physical sex.
+Cisgender – describes someone who feels comfortable with the gender identity and gender expression expectations assigned to them based on their sex assigned at birth.

-Coming Out – May refer to the process by which one accepts one’s own sexuality, gender identity, or status as an intersexed person (to “come out” to oneself).
-May also refer to the process by which one shares one’s sexuality, gender identity, or intersexed status with others (to “come out” to friends, etc.).
+Coming Out – May refer to the process by which one accepts one’s own sexuality, gender identity, or status as an intersex person (to “come out” to oneself).
+May also refer to the process by which one shares one’s sexuality, gender identity, or intersex status with others (to “come out” to friends, etc.).

-This can be a continual, life-long process for homosexual, bisexual, transgendered, and intersexed individuals.
+This can be a continual, life-long process for homosexual, bisexual, transgender, intersex, and other queer individuals.

-Cross-dresser – Someone who wears clothes of another gender/sex.
+Cross-dresser – Someone who wears clothes of another gender.

 D&D – An abbreviation for drug and disease free.